MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-memory-dump.md

    ![Select diagnostics analyzers](../debugger/media/diagnostic-analyzer-diagnostics-analysis-window.png)

-1. Click the **Analyze** button to start the investigative process and present results based on the combination of process info and CLR data captured in the memory dump.
+1. Click the **Analyze** button to start the investigative process

+1. The analyzer will present results based on the combination of process info and CLR data captured in the memory dump.

 ## Review the results of the analyzers